lu-se/vue-template/README.md

 topmenu | menu on top of the page.
 If not set, will the menu not show| undefined navbarmenu | menu below header.
-If not set, will the menu not show| undefined mobilemenu | menu shown on mobile narrow pages | false hasListen | should page use browsealoud | false hasLogin | A login/logout button is added | false isLoggedIn | Is user logged in (show login or logout, avatar if string) | false hasSearch | A search field is added | false
+If not set, will the menu not show| undefined mobilemenu | menu shown on mobile narrow pages | false hasLogin | A login/logout button is added | false isLoggedIn | Is user logged in (show login or logout, avatar if string) | false hasSearch | A search field is added | false